-“Facts About Dredging & Safety” describes international safety standards for the maritime industries and the pro-active initiatives of dredging contractors.
+“Facts About: A safe culture in dredging” describes international safety standards for the maritime industries and the pro-active initiatives of dredging contractors.

 - Is Safety during dredging operations important?

 - What is the role of the International Maritime Organization?

 - What are some of the national and international safety regulatory agencies?